leandrocp/jasperserver/README.md

 # jasperserver
-Docker do JasperServer
+Docker with JasperServer, using mysql and tomcat 7.

 ## Run
 ```
 docker-compose build --no-cache

-docker-compose run
+docker-compose up
 ```

 ---------------------